Jakartovice: Sights

-The most valuable buildings are the Church of the Nativity of the Virgin Mary, built in the Baroque style in 1755, and the complex of historic buildings in Deštné – the Baroque Deštné Castle from the 18th century (rebuilt from a fortress from 1408) with a park, and the Gothic Church of the Visitation of Our Lady from the second half of the 14th century.
+The most valuable buildings are the Church of the Nativity of the Virgin Mary, built in the Baroque style in 1755, and the complex of historic buildings in Deštné – the Deštné Castle with a park and the Church of the Visitation of Our Lady.
+The Baroque castle dates from the 18th century (rebuilt from a fortress from 1408).
+The church was built in the Gothic style in the second half of the 14th century.